 But he would only play 97 games in the Major Leagues, spend time in jail and die young.

 After his playing days ended, he was arrested for vagrancy in Holyoke, Mass.
 Unshaven, with toes protruding from his shoes, he explained his downfall:

 They liked me on the baseball field, and I liked firewater.

 On Oct.
 24, 1871, Louis Francis Sockalexis was born a member of the Penobscot tribe in Old Town, Maine, where both money and jobs were scarce.
 He was the son of Francis Sockalexis, a logger who became governor, or chief, of the Penobscot tribe, and Frances Sockbeson Sockalexis.
-He grew to be 6 feet tall and excelled at sports.
+He grew to six feet tall and excelled at sports.

 In the summer of 1894, Louis Sockalexis played outfield for a baseball team sponsored by the Poland Spring Resort.
 One of his teammates was Mike ‘Doc’ Powers, a summer visitor to Maine and captain of the baseball team at the College of the Holy Cross.
 He persuaded Louis, a Catholic, to enroll in the Jesuit school.

 He tried out for Holy Cross’s baseball coach, Jesse Burkett, a future Hall of Famer who played for the Cleveland Spiders.
 Burkett offered the 24-year-old Sockalexis a full scholarship.
 He rewarded Burkett with outstanding play for two seasons, batting over .400.
 He once stole six bases in a game against Brown and is credited with setting a world’s record for the longest baseball throw – 138 yards.